How do you define an “Equipping Church”?

 As needs are met by individuals who care passionately for ministry, the kingdom of God is significantly impacted.
 An equipping church has intentionally planned how to make this happen.

-If you are ready to move your church toward an equipping culture, join Eugenia at the Equipping Institute in February of 2012.
-Her experience and wisdom will impact your ministry in a big way!
+[Editor's Note: If you are ready to move your church toward an equipping culture, join Eugenia and others at the Equipping Institute February 26-28, 2014.
+This training will impact your ministry in a big way!]

 - RSS Feed